 Preservation of antimicrobials is critical to mankind's future.
 Not only can senior clinicians exercise judgment in determining appropriate initial antimicrobial therapy, but they can also make rapid decisions around appropriate tests and source control and ensure these are acted upon quickly.
-Experience can also help in evaluating for, and ruling in or out, sepsis mimics such as pancreatitis, profound dehydration due to viral gastroenteritis, and blast cell crises.
+Experience can also help in evaluating for, and ruling in or out, sepsis mimics.